 - Establish team roles and responsibilities.

-- Complete Passy-Muir on-line educational webinars (Free CEUs):
+- Complete Passy Muir online educational webinars here.

-- Review evidence based research to support benefits of the Passy-Muir Valve and to address questions and issues.
+- Review evidence-based research to support the benefits of the Passy Muir Valve and to address questions and issues.

-- Samples of policy and procedures, including those from our Centers of Excellence facilities are available
+- Samples of policies and procedures, including those from our Centers of Excellence facilities are available.

 - Implement competencies for all clinical staff.